Black's Camp, Wynnum: History

 In the 1880s, Brisbane newspapers carried advertisements for fishing and traditional hunting expeditions from Wynnum led by men living at Black's Camp.
 Throughout the 1880s and 1890s, the white and black community worked together in the nascent fishing industry centred on Wynnum Creek.
 However, there were some tensions between the original residents and the European newcomers, with a 'serious and unprovoked' attack on Black's Camp committed by 'a number of roughs' in 1884.
-A well-known resident of Black's Camp was Jagera chief 'King Sandy' Kerwalli (aka Gairballie), who died in Wynnum in May 1900.
+A well-known resident of Black's Camp was 'King Sandy' Kerwalli (aka Gairballie), who died in Wynnum in May 1900.

 Wynnum developed into a thriving seaside town in the early twentieth century, and many of the Black's Camp residents moved into housing and employment in the town, or moved to Stradbroke Island.
 Black's Camp was largely abandoned by 1908 when the Wynnum Town Council bought the land and turned it into a rubbish dump and rifle range.
 It was subsequently filled in and developed as a recreation reserve in the 1930s.
-Greene Park was re-used as a campsite between 1945-1948 by homeless families following the Second World War.
+Greene Park was re-used as a campsite between 1945 and 1948 by homeless families following the Second World War.
 Elanora Park continued to be referred to as 'Black's Camp' until at least the 1980s.